39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Gladiolus brings bold color and dramatic height to the cottage garden in a way that few other flowers can.
 Their tall spikes of trumpet-shaped blooms open gradually from the bottom up, providing an extended display of color from mid-summer into early fall.

 Their strong, upright stems make them one of the best cut flowers in the garden.
 A few stems can completely change the feel of a room.
-Planting the corms in stages helps create continuous blooms throughout the season.
+Planting the corms in stages is the easiest way to keep continuous blooms coming throughout the season.

 30. Daffodils (Narcissus)